dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/styles/workerForm.css' lang:css %}

 Now, let's add the `WorkerForm` to the `App` class.
-Import the class and update the `render` method to draw it.
+Import the `WorkerForm` class and the `WorkerFormData` interface and update the `render` method to draw the `WorkerForm`.
 It should be included after the `Banner` and before the `WorkerContainer` so the `render` method should look like this:

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:73,78-80,105-110 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:50-53,57-62 %}

 Now, open the application in a browser and inspect it via the browser's developer tools.
 Notice that the empty form element is being rendered onto the page as expected.